microsoft/ConstrainedReasoner/README.md

 # SLM Meets LLM: Balancing Latency, Interpretability and Consistency in Hallucination Detection

 > This repo contains all the codes and data used in our paper.
+[TO DO: add paper link]

 ## Introduction